ctrokid/AsianDomination-CSSE374/README.md

 02/03/2016
 All members met for 7 hours to finish composite pattern and tests for miletone 5.

+02/08/2016
+All members met for 3 hours to fix composite pattern and GUI design.

+02/09/2016
+Collin worked on composite pattern and refactoring, Coco worked on GUI.
+Totoal about 2.5 hours.

+02/10/2016
+Collin and Runzi continue fixing composite pattern and adding test.
+Coco worked on GUI.
+Total about 4 hours

+02/11/2016
+All members met up for final touch for milestone 6.

 ##Instruction of Running Code:
 ---